reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 Fuzzy search gives relevant results even if you have some typos in your query.
 It gives end-users some flexibility in terms of searching by allowing some degree of error.
 The threshold of the error to be allowed can be decided by us.

-For instance, here I have
+For instance, here we have
 set edit distance to 2 (default is also 2 by the way) which means Elasticsearch will match all the words with a maximum of 2 differences to the input. e.g., 'jab' will match 'jane'.